 “Really?
 You’re going to Nara?”
 Lani’s face lit up.
 And her voice caught a cheerful tone that wasn’t fully there before.
 “Hold on!
 Don’t worry.
 I’ll call a few friends!”

 And just like that, Lani left me with a plate of pink cold coconut jelly.
 She was busy punching her mobile phone’s keypads and talked loudly and rapidly in Tagalog.
 Her hand is moving comically.
-She made several other phone calls afterwards.
+She made several other phone calls afterward.
 A few minutes later, she came to me with a big grin on her face.

 “All is taken care of!
-You’ll go with a small bus to Nara.
+You’ll go by small bus to Nara.
 They’ll pick you up right here at 7 in the morning.
 Then you’ll switch to another bus at the terminal.
 The bus driver who picks you up here will hand you over to the next bus driver.
 Then they’ll get you off by a small path leading to the beach.
 There will be a motorcycle there already, waiting to get you to the beach resort you want to go to.”

 I was impressed.
 And touched.
 I didn’t expect that everything could be arranged so instantaneously.
 I thanked Lani many times.